Biography

 Artist Statement

-My paintings address our submersion within endless stream of screen-based images, evoking sensations of hypnosis, hedonism, and superficial pleasure.
-Strange animals such as smiling dolphins populate my works, creatures that invite human interaction yet remain emotionally elusive, revealing the alienation underpinning our relationship with images.
-Symbols like disco balls and retrofuturist motifs reflect nostalgic visions of "what could have been," exposing a repetitive cycle that endlessly recycles the past.
-This circular logic of time—numbing and self-reinforcing—erases agency and authenticity, trapping us in an inescapable conveyor belt of market-driven repetition.
+Strange animals - like smiling dolphins - populate the work.
+These creatures, inviting yet emotionally vacant, reflect the alienation at the heart of our relationship with images.
+Symbols such as disco balls and retrofuturist motifs evoke nostalgic visions of "what could have been," exposing a loop that endlessly recycles the past.
+This numbing, self-reinforcing cycle erases agency and authenticity, trapping us in a market-driven repetition.

-The spectacle is the process by which we cannot see: my paintings attempt to unveil this illusion. the ideology of representational painting, that it is ‘a window into a world’, is instead dissolved into sensations of colour, light: their ‘meaning’ becomes diffuse, or even lost.
-Flatness and depth interplay both literally – representational elements disintegrate into abstraction– and metaphorically – authenticity and superficiality intertwine.
+The spectacle is the process by which we cannot see.
+My work attempts to unveil this illusion.
+Representational painting’s ideology - that it is a window into a world - is dissolved into pure sensation: light, colour, surface.
+Flatness and depth coexist - both literally, as images collapse into abstraction, and metaphorically, as authenticity and superficiality entwine.

 CV